Asparkam - instructions for use. Overdose of asparkam is fatal

 Description and composition

-Asparkam is a drug that allows you to normalize the electrolyte balance, regulate metabolic processes.
-It belongs to the group of metabolites, since its intake replenishes the body with macro and microelements with antiarrhythmic properties.
-The drug has found its widespread use in the treatment of cardiovascular diseases - vascular system, also the medicine is indicated for persons suffering from increased irritability, nervousness.
+Asparkam is a drug that allows you to normalize electrolyte balance and regulate metabolic processes.
+It belongs to the group of metabolites, since its intake replenishes the body with macro and microelements that have antiarrhythmic properties.
+The drug has found wide application in the treatment of cardiovascular diseases. vascular system, the medicine is also indicated for people suffering from increased irritability and nervousness.

-Asparkam contains 2 active ingredients - magnesium asparaginate plus potassium asparaginate, and aspartic acid, also auxiliary components.
+The drug Asparkam contains 2 active components - magnesium asparaginate plus potassium asparaginate, as well as aspartic acid, also auxiliary components.

 Pharmacological group

-Thanks to the active components of the drug, Asparkam performs the function of an intracellular cation, has a positive effect on the heart muscle, and takes part in the enzymatic reactions of the body.
+Thanks to the active components of the drug, Asparkam functions as an intracellular cation, has a positive effect on the heart muscle, and takes part in enzyme reactions in the body.

 • improves the elasticity of blood vessels;